aws-greengrass/aws-greengrass-component-examples/machine-learning/lambda-v2/README.md

 Our samples use pre-trained resnet50_v1 model to perform Image Classification and pre-trained yolo3_darknet53_voc to perform Object Detection.

 Download these sample models based on the inference.
-Example: To run image-classification inference on an aarch64 device, use `DLR-resnet50-aarch64-ImageClassification.tar.gz` as a model artifact in the `com.lambda.DLRImageClassification.Model` recipe for aarch64 support.
+Example: To run image-classification inference on an aarch64 device, use `DLR-resnet50-aarch64-ImageClassification.tar.gz` as a model artifact in the `aws.greengrass.samples.lambda.DLRImageClassification.Model` recipe for aarch64 support.

 Instructions on how to compile the models from the AWS console can be found [here](https://docs.aws.amazon.com/sagemaker/latest/dg/neo-job-compilation-console.html).